Conquering the Challenges of Data Warehouse ETL TestingCigniti Technologies

 Listen on the go!

 ETL stands for Extract-Transform-Load and is a typical process of loading data from a source system to the actual data warehouse and other data integration projects.
-It is important to know that independent verification and validation of data is gaining huge market potential.
-Many organizations and companies are now thinking of implementing ETL and Data warehouse processes as they realize that valid data in production is critical for correct business decision making.
+It is essential to know that independent data verification and validation is gaining huge market potential.
+Many organizations and companies are considering implementing ETL and Data warehouse processes as they realize that valid data in production is critical for making informed business decisions.

 Importance of Data Warehouse for Organizations

-Some of the important ETL Testing Challenges are:
+Some of the challenges in ETL testing are: